chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 To access the Refinitiv Eikon database, your institution needs to have an account.
 Further, you need Microsoft Excel with the installed Add-in, which can be downloaded here: https://eikon.thomsonreuters.com/index.html

 # Before you start
 For unexperienced R users it might seem tricky to get the right directory.
-Therefore, I recommend to klick on the green button "Download code" and export the content of this repository.
+Therefore, I recommend to klick on the green button to download "Code" and the content of this repository.
 Then, extract the folder and open it.
 Only work within this datastructure.

 # Guide
 ## Overview